 More Yoga for Less Money

-Getting in shape with yoga is all about consistency.
-Ideally, you should do a 90-minute yoga practice of moderate intensity at least three times a week.
-Attend class as often as your budget allows.
-The best way to save money on studio classes is to buy them in bulk, which often offers a substantial discount and provies the added incentive of getting your money's worth since you've paid in advance.
+Getting the most out of your yoga practice is all about consistency.
+Let's aim for 90 minutes of yoga at least three times a week.
+For beginners, it's important to attend class as often as your budget allows.
+The best way to save money on studio classes is to buy them in bulk, which often offers a substantial discount and provides the added incentive of getting your money's worth since you've paid in advance.
 If you already have a gym membership, don't discount their yoga offerings before checking them out.
-Many great teachers work both for yoga studios and health clubs.
-Students discount and karma yoga opportunities (classes in exchange for service) are also worth looking into.
-If you prefer to do yoga along to a DVD at home, that is also a viable option and is really frugal.
+Many great teachers work both for yoga studios and health clubs, so the classes can be comparable in quality if not in atmosphere.
+Student discounts and karma yoga opportunities (classes in exchange for service) are also ways to save.
+If your budget doesn't allow for that many classes, try a DVD at home or a subscription to an online yoga site.

-Also keep in mind that while the new year is a great time to make resolutions, each new day offers the same opportunity for a fresh start.
+Always keep in mind that while the new year is a great time to make resolutions, each new day offers the same opportunity for a fresh start.